 We made significant improvements to how site backups work, including adding strong encryption, an uploads directory, and more.

-Migrating your WordPress site to the WP Engine platform is now even easier thanks to the WP Engine Automated Migration plugin.
+Migrating your WordPress site to WP Engine is now even easier thanks to the WP Engine Automated Migration plugin.
 This solution eliminates the time and complexity often required to migrate a WordPress site from one platform to another.

 With One-Click WordPress Core Upgrades, you can easily update your WordPress site to the latest version of WordPress with the click of a button rather than having to contact support about it, or waiting for WP Engine to upgrade your site for you.
 You can also see which version of WordPress your site is running, as well as defer the upgrade to the next version if you’d like.